-The superconducting toroflux solutions found in this paper share some similarities with knotted field configurations that appear in many areas of physics, including particle physics \cite{Faddeev.Niemi-1997}, condensed matter~\cite{Babaev-2002b,Rybakov.Garaud.ea-2019, Sutcliffe-2017,Rybakov.Kiselev.ea-2019}, and the classical field theory \cite{Radu.Volkov-2008,Battye.Sutcliffe-1998}.
+The superconducting toroflux solutions found in this paper share some similarities with knotted field configurations that appear in many areas of physics, including particle physics \cite{Faddeev.Niemi-1997}, condensed matter~\cite{Babaev-2002b,Rybakov.Garaud.ea-2019, Sutcliffe-2017,Rybakov.Kiselev.ea-2022}, and the classical field theory \cite{Radu.Volkov-2008,Battye.Sutcliffe-1998}.
 Knotted electromagnetic field configurations were also suggested to play a role in the chirally imbalanced quark-gluon plasmas \cite{Chernodub-2010,Tuchin-2015,Hirono.Kharzeev.ea-2015,Tuchin-2016,Xia.Qin.ea-2016}.

 The paper is organized as follows.
-In Section~\ref{Sec:Theory}, we introduce the Ginzburg-Landau theory for parity breaking superconductor and derive the corresponding classical equations in the London limit.
-In Section~\ref{Sec:Compact:solution}, we express the London equation in terms of a force-free field and discuss localized solutions for the magnetic field and electric currents, using the basis of vector spherical harmonics.
+In Sec.~\ref{Sec:Theory}, we introduce the Ginzburg-Landau theory for parity-breaking superconductors and derive the corresponding classical equations in the London limit.
+In Sec.~\ref{Sec:Compact:solution}, we express the London equation in terms of a force-free field and discuss localized solutions for the magnetic field and electric currents, using the basis of vector spherical harmonics.
 There, we also determine the energy and helicity densities for the infinite tower of toroflux states.
 We further demonstrate that in the London limit, the total energy of the solution diverges in its core.
-Next, in Section~\ref{Sec:Inclusion}, we show that a ferromagnetic inclusion regularizes the singular behavior of the solution, serving, at the same time, as a source for a finite-energy superconducting toroflux.
-Finally, in Section~\ref{Sec:Dipole} investigate the case where the inclusion is a ferromagnetic dipole.
-There, we explicitly the construct the toroflux solutions sourced by such an impurity.
-We discuss their properties and, in particular, the influence of the parity breaking parameter on the structure, energy, and helicity of the toroflux solutions.
+Next, in Sec.~\ref{Sec:Inclusion}, we show that a ferromagnetic inclusion regularizes the singular behavior of the solution, serving, at the same time, as a source for a finite-energy superconducting toroflux.
+Finally, in Sec.~\ref{Sec:Dipole} we investigate the case where the inclusion is a ferromagnetic dipole.
+There, we explicitly construct the toroflux solutions sourced by such an impurity.
+We discuss their properties and, in particular, the influence of the parity-breaking parameter on the structure, energy, and helicity of the toroflux solutions.
 Our conclusions are presented in the last section.